 Prohibited invasive plants, as legally listed in WI DNR NR 40, the state’s invasive species rule, are those species either not yet known in the state, or known only in a few small locations.
 Preventing these species from getting established and spreading is a primary goal of NR 40.
 When reported, DNR works with the landowner, land manager or local volunteers to get the plants contained and, where possible, eradicated.
 To encourage people to report sightings of Prohibited plants, IPAW created an Invasive Plant Bounty.
 Here are the guidelines:

 Program Specifics - In order to be eligible, follow the Reporting Requirements listed below:

 - Only legally prohibited terrestrial, wetland, and aquatic plants reported for a county where they were previously unknown, are eligible.
-These plants are listed as prohibited according to WI DNR NR 40 rule.
+These plants are listed as prohibited according to the WI DNR NR 40 rule.
 These flyers may help you determine if a plant is prohibited in your area: Regulated Terrestrial Invasive Plants in WI and Additional Regulated Invasive Plants in WI (note the red areas are where a plant is prohibited).

 - Planted specimens are not eligible for the bounty, although they definitely should be reported.

 - For each confirmed report with photographs, but without a voucher specimen, you will earn $25.

 - For each confirmed report with a voucher specimen, you will earn $50.

 - An individual may earn more than one award for reports of different species or locations in different counties.

 Please send your report to us in one of the following ways:

 - Mail voucher specimens to: Kelly Kearns, Invasive Plant Coordinator